gigijoe/gpsF3XTracker-for-Ethos/README.md

 <a name="Requirements"></a>
 ## 2. Requirements
 - GPS sensor: SM-Modelbau GPS-Logger 3, FrSky GPS ADV and generally any other GPS with 3-axes gyro and with data rate 10Hz are supported.
 The Logger 3 is strongly recommended as FrSky GPS ADV lacks gyro
-- Ethos: versions 1.5.x and newer are supported (**excluding 1.6.0 which has bug in the GPS area!**)
+- Ethos: versions 1.6.2 and newer are supported (previous versions have various issues in areas used by the appication)
 - Transmitter: The application supports units with touchscreen resolution 800*480

 <a name="Knownlimitations"></a>
 ## 3. Known limitations
 - Due to accuracy of GPS sensors (e.g. FrSky GPS ADV has accuracy approx 2.5m CEP) and telemetry latency the turn signals are not 100% precise, but still give a good F3F-experience.
 Issue can be worse for F3B speed tasks
 - Sometimes there is a GPS-drift of given start point.
 In this case the whole course might drift to left or right some meters, because the turn positions are calculated in relation to the start point
-- File with list of event sites (locations.lua) can be edited only via an external editor
+- The application supports GPS coordinates with 6 decimals (accuracy cca 10 cm)
 - Max 14 fully defined and one "live" event sites are supported
 - Application texts and menus are only in English.
 Speech announcements are given in language configured in the transmitter
 - Application is resource demanding.
 There should not be many other widgets/system tools/task/sources running on transmitter, otherwise operation accuracy of application can be compromised.
 It is valid also vice versa, so other applications can be affected by F3X Tracker